-The Partnered-MSCI Award provides up to 2-years of support for a community-academic research partnership focused on the development and evaluation of culturally-tailored interventions for smoking cessation among pregnant individuals from BIPOC and AIAN communities.
+The Partnered-MSCI Award provides up to 2-years of support for a community-academic research partnership focused on the development and evaluation of culturally-tailored interventions for smoking cessation among pregnant individuals residing in communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes.
 In this partnered award mechanism, TRDRP solicits applications that are grounded in an equitable partnership between Co-Principal Investigators (Co-PIs); one community Co-PI and one academic Co-PI.
 TRDRP has funded community and academic research partnerships for over 20 years.
 Our firm commitment to funding research that fosters equitable collaborations between community members and experienced research scientists stems from a belief that integrating rigorous scientific methodology with community knowledge and involvement at each phase of the process leads to more sustainable and effective tobacco prevention and cessation interventions that can improve the health of Californians.

-For this partnered award mechanism, the applicant must provide demonstration of proof-of-principle for the feasibility of a new paradigm in culturally-tailored maternal smoking cessation or a proposal to rigorously evaluate the utility of existing tobacco prevention paradigms or treatment programs for this cohort.
+For this partnered award mechanism, the applicant must provide proof-of-principle for the feasibility of a new paradigm in culturally-tailored maternal smoking cessation or a proposal to rigorously evaluate the utility of existing tobacco prevention paradigms or treatment programs for communities of interest.
 Proposed culturally-tailored interventions for smoking cessation should be informed by the range of adverse perinatal as well as adverse maternal health outcomes from smoking.
-This entails the exploration of evidence-based tools, programs, and best practices specifically designed to address the unique needs and challenges faced by these vulnerable populations described in this RFA.
+This entails the exploration of evidence-based tools, programs, and best practices specifically designed to address the unique needs and challenges faced by these vulnerable communities described in this RFA.
 Results from the Partnered-MSCI should be appropriately designed for dissemination as well as enhance the team's ability to leverage future funding from TRDRP or other funders.